divulgacheur/sncf-smart-location/README.md

 # sncf-smart-location

-Display train speed, max speed and name of current railway where your train (TGV or Intercités) is located.
+Once connected on train Wi-Fi, display speed, max speed and name of current railway where your train (TGV or Intercités) is located.

 Based on OpenStreetMap data, using Overpass-API